usbong/documentation/Usbong/R&D/Automotive/UsbongAutomotive/Windows/notes/KnownIssuesWindows.md

 ### Additional Notes:
 1) Usage of Central Processing Unit (CPU) and Physical Memory, i.e. Random Access Memory (RAM), not maxed out.<br/>
 --> RAM: stored data in computer memory disappears when there is no more electricity<br/>
-2) CPU Usage of UsbongAutomotive.exe only maxes at 36.<br/>
+2) CPU Usage of UsbongAutomotive.exe maxes at 36.<br/>
-3) Physical Memory Usage of UsbongAutomotive.exe only remains below 14,000K.<br/>
+3) Physical Memory Usage of UsbongAutomotive.exe remains below 14,000K, i.e. 14MB.<br/>